10mm vs 45 ACP Cartridge: Which is the better option?

 Price and Availability Matters

 If you never want to search high and low for ammunition, go with 45 ACP.
-The big three in pistol rounds are 9mm, 40 S&W, and 45 ACP.
-45 ACP is sold anywhere handguns are sold and often in various qualities, quantities, and different loads.
+The big three pistol rounds are 9mm, 40 S&W, and 45 ACP.
+45 ACP is sold anywhere handguns are sold often in various qualities, quantities, and different loads.
 45 ACP is extremely common in both standard target loads and specialized defense loads.

 45 ACP ammo also tends to be cheaper when you compare like with like in regards to projectile type and ammunition quality.
 45 ACP tends to be prioritized for production during ammunition droughts as well.